Fabricio20/magnetico/API.md

 }
 ```

-By default, the ZeroMQ PUB binds to port `2222` on `UDP`.
+By default, the ZeroMQ PUB binds to `TCP/2222`.
 It is not currently possible to configure this, however
 you can always remap using docker.